-SYLLABUS CODE: MKT 406

-SYLLABUS TITLE: CONSUMER BEHAVIOUR

-NUMBER OF CREDITS: 3

-Consumer Behaviour is, according to Solomon (2004), the study of the processes involved when individuals or groups select, purchase, use, or dispose of products, services, ideas, or experiences to satisfy needs and desires.
-Consumers come in many forms and sizes ranging from an eight-year old child begging his mother for a toy action figure to an executive in a large corporation deciding on a multimillion-dollar yacht.
+SYLLABUS CODE: MKT 406 SYLLABUS TITLE: CONSUMER BEHAVIOUR NUMBER OF CREDITS: 3 many forms and sizes ranging from an eight-year old child begging his mother for a toy action figure to an executive in a large corporation deciding on a multimillion-dollar yacht.
 The objects that are consumed can include anything from canned peas, a message, democracy or rap music, to other people (movie stars).
 The aim of this module is to help students understand marketing from a sociological and psychological perspective.
 The module will focus particularly upon how the roles of personality, motivation, perception, belief, culture and attitude congruently affect, guide and influence the development of marketing activity.